Where Things Go and Why It Matters

 When a dashboard fails this test, the causes are predictable.
 The most important metric is not prominent enough.
 Something unimportant (a decorative chart, a logo, an unused widget) is competing for attention.
 Status colours are inconsistent or absent.
 The visual hierarchy does not match the information hierarchy.

 The fix is always structural: move things, resize things, remove things, until the five-second scan tells the story.
 Run the test early and run it often.
 It costs nothing except five seconds and an honest answer, and it catches layout problems that hours of internal review will miss.
-The person who built the dashboard already knows where everything is.
-The glance test reveals whether anyone else can find it.

 Putting It Into Practice